idil-bil/System-Software-Engineering/README.md

 ### Lab 3
 Implementation of a sudoku solution validator in two ways.
 First  a single process version of the complete program, and then rewrite it so that the validation tasks are done using multiple processes, each responsible only for a portion of validating the puzzle.

+### Lab 3
+Implementation of a multithreaded sorting program that sorts a list of integers.